Expenses FAQs - Tax

 Certain employees may have more than one normal workplace.
 Security staff, for example may be required to work at a number of different, defined locations during the normal course of their employment.
 Only where there is a specific, temporary assignment that satisfies the criteria defined above will it be possible to allow travel expenses between home and a temporary workplace.

-The per diem rates of £5 or £10 per night are no longer applicable and must not be claimed for nights away from home.
+The per day rates of £5 or £10 per night are no longer applicable and must not be claimed for nights away from home.

 The actual costs of personal incidental expenses such as newspapers, private calls, laundry, non-alcoholic drinks, etc. can be claimed provided that the total amount spent on such items amounts to no more than £5 per night (where the night is spent in the UK) or £10 per night (where the night is spent outside the UK).
 Receipts are required for all expenditure where possible.